pedro-hdt/InsideSherpa/module2/README.md

 Please see the Jupyter notebook (`sanctions.ipynb`) for a description and walkthrough of the solution.
-For a better experience of visualizing the notebook, there is a version hosted on Google Colab: https://drive.google.com/drive/folders/1-2QLVZ4v0_wO1FiPfom6mOWNlJ5ESQgB?usp=sharing
+For a better experience of visualizing the notebook, there is a version hosted on Google Colab: https://colab.research.google.com/drive/1wX1sUxXEORZ7S7llPrwXQ4h8kW64HKvc?usp=sharing

-All the code in there is also in separate files.
+Most code in there is also in this repo.

 The REST API is not in the notebook.